KristoferGauti/ComputerNetworking/project3/README.md

 The ports are integers and the ip is in the format: xxx.x.x.x and the x's are integers.

+## Additional commands for Wireshark
+To check the file and verify group_21.pcapng:
+> ip.addr == 10.3.16.12 && tcp.port == 4021

+To check the file and verify group_

 ## BONUSES we did